How to set SMART goals (+ examples and templates)

 If you want to make a goal measurable, consider answering the following questions:

 - Q2: Do I have the necessary tools to measure my progress?

 - Q3: How will I know the goal has been accomplished?

 Examples of answers that prove the goal is measurable:

-- Q1: Do I have the financial capacity to carry out my goal?
+- Q1: Do I have the financial capacity to accomplish my goal?

-- Q2: Do I have the skills and will power to carry out my goal?
+- Q2: Do I have the skills and willpower to accomplish my goal?

 - Q3: Will I have access to help when needed?